-- "Cause" is deemed to exist if an executive: (1) materially breaches his employment agreement, (2) appropriates a material business opportunity for his own personal benefit, (3) engages in fraudulent or dishonest activities with respect to us or our business affairs, (4) engages in willful misconduct or gross negligence, (5) materially breaches and violates the Companies policies pertaining to sexual harassment, discrimination or insider trading or (6) is convicted of or is indicted for a criminal offense - "Good Reason" is defined as: (1) a material reduction in the executive's duties and responsibilities without his prior consent, (2) relocation of the geographic location of the executive's place of employment by more than 50 miles, or (3) a material breach by the Company of any provision of the employment agreement.
+- "cause" is deemed to exist if an executive: (1) engages in fraud, breach of fiduciary duty, theft or embezzlement against our company or its affiliates, (2) willfully refuses to perform his duties, (3) materially breaches the confidentiality, non-competition or non-solicitation obligations under his employment agreement, (4) is convicted of, or pleads guilty to, a felony or crime involving moral turpitude, (5) engages in willful misconduct or gross negligence in the performance of his duties that could have a material adverse effect on our company or, (6) materially breaches and violates the Companies policies pertaining to sexual harassment, discrimination or insider trading. - "good reason" is defined as: (1) a material reduction in the executive's position, responsibilities or duties, (2) relocation of the geographic location of the executive's place of employment by more than 50 miles, or (3) a material breach by our company of any provision of the employment agreement; and - A "disability" will exist if the applicable executive is entitled to receive long-term disability benefits under our company's disability plan.

-The employment agreements also contain standard non-solicitation and non-compete provisions that are effective during the term of the employment agreement and for 24 months following the date of termination.
+The employment agreements also contain non-solicitation and non-compete provisions that are effective during the term of the employment agreement and for 24 months following the date of termination.

-Results of Prior Year Advisory Vote on Executive Compensation and Fiscal 2018 Compensation Decisions
+Results of Prior Year Advisory Vote on Executive Compensation and Fiscal 2019 Compensation Decisions

-In determining the appropriateness of our executive compensation program, the Committee considers, among other things, the results of the prior year's advisory vote on executive compensation ("say-on-pay").
-At our fiscal 2017 Annual Meeting of Shareholders, the proposal to approve the compensation of our Named Executive Officers received the support of approximately 92.8% of our shareholders voting in favor of our Named Executive Officer compensation.
-The level of support is calculated based on votes in favor of the proposal divided by the sum of votes against the proposal plus votes in favor of the proposal.
+In determining the appropriateness of our executive compensation program, the Compensation Committee considers, among other things, the results of the prior year's advisory vote on executive compensation ("say-on-pay").
+At our fiscal 2018 Annual Meeting of Shareholders, the proposal to approve the compensation of our Named Executive Officers received the support of approximately 92.6% of our shareholders voting on the matter.
+The level of support was calculated based on votes in favor of the proposal divided by the sum of votes against the proposal plus votes in favor of the proposal.

-In response to the aforementioned say-on-pay vote at our fiscal 2017 Annual Meeting of Shareholders, the Committee took the following actions with respect to the compensation of our Named Executive Officers in fiscal 2018:
+In light of the favorable say-on-pay vote at our fiscal 2018 Annual Meeting of Shareholders, the Compensation Committee maintained a similar Named Executive Officer compensation structure for fiscal 2019 as in fiscal 2018, namely the following:

-- Maintained the reduced base salaries of our Named Executive Officers that took effect June 1, 2015, with no base salary increases approved or implemented in fiscal 2018, despite the continued increased responsibilities of Messrs.
-Capps and Malden. - Established minimum performance criteria for any cash bonuses related to fiscal 2018, which were not attained and resulted in no cash bonuses being paid for fiscal 2018. - Did not grant "full value" stock awards to Named Executive Officers in fiscal 2018.
+- Maintained the base salaries of our Named Executive Officers with no base salary increases approved or implemented in fiscal 2019. - Established minimum performance criteria for any cash bonuses related to fiscal 2019, which were not attained and resulted in no cash bonuses being paid for fiscal 2019. - Did not grant "full value" stock awards to Named Executive Officers in fiscal 2019.